VTSAX vs. FXAIX: Which Index Fund is Better for You in 2025?

 Expense Ratios: Why Fees Matter

-Fee Fact: A 0.025% fee gap might seem small, but over 30 years, it could cost you thousands.
-Pick smart underwriting!
+Fee Fact: A 0.025% gap looks small, but over decades it adds up.
+Pick smart to keep more of your returns.

 Minimum Investments: Accessibility